somaz94/terraform-bigquery-googlesheet/README.md

 - **🔗 API Usage**:
   - For GA4, the [Analytics Reporting API](https://console.cloud.google.com/apis/api/analyticsreporting.googleapis.com/overview?hl=ko&project=mgmt-2023&supportedpurview=project) is not available.
   - However, the [Google Analytics Data API](https://console.cloud.google.com/apis/api/analyticsdata.googleapis.com/overview?hl=ko&project=mgmt-2023&supportedpurview=project) can be used.
+  - To use the [Dune API](https://dune.com/docs/api/) for Onchain data, you will need to create an API Key and choose an appropriate billing plan.

 <br/>